tektonlabs/guideline/best-practices/README.md

 ### VERSIONING
 Upgrading the APIs with some breaking change would also lead to breaking the existing products or services using your APIs.

-"http://api.yourservice.com/v1/companies/7/employees" is a good example, which has the version number of the API in the path.
+http://api.yourservice.com/v1/companies/7/employees is a good example, which has the version number of the API in the path.
 If there is any major breaking update, we can name the new set of APIs as v2 or v1.x.x

+### FIELD NAME CASING CONVENTION:
+If the request body or response type is JSON then please follow snake_case to maintain the consistency.